24 Pay Per Click (PPC) Tools Used by Experts

-All in all, it enables you to keep track of your entire marketing mix – making life much easier for both you and your clients!
+All in all, Together GA4 and Looker Studio combo can create fantastic and detailed visualisations, which enables you to keep track of your entire marketing mix – making life much easier for both you and your clients!

 Bio: Elani is a Paid Media Specialist with over 3.5 years of PPC experience and a passion for strategy, consumer behaviour & insights.

 Wordstream Performance Grader is a free tool that helps you grade your Google Ads account performance and instantly identify improvements.
 It analyses your keywords, text ads, landing pages, quality score, and click-through rate on ads.
 The tool will also check if you’re following the best practices for mobile PPC (which is obviously a must).